MatthiasCosnefroy/emacs-config/README.md

 Here are some issues I or others have run into when installing this configuration.
 For debug reporting, please visit the [project issue page](https://github.com/caesar0301/emacs-config/issues).

-#### Fail to install el-get
-For some reasons, `url-eval` may fail to fetch the raw file of `el-get-install.el`.
-An optional manual way is to open the installer from `.emacs.d/settings/el-get-install.el` and evaluate the entire region with `eval-region` to make el-get installed ready.

 #### Trouble building AUCTeX